40thieves/almchart/readme.md

 		y: 'Mendeley saves'
 	}
 });

+chart.draw();
 ```

-This method can also be used to change the options set on the library.
-Note: at this time, the chart is not updated if the size or margins of the chart are changed.
+This method can also be used to change any options set on the library.

 ### License